nejckorasa/rest-commander/README.md

 #### Reloading (hot swap)

-Scripts can either be loaded each time before execution or only once (before first execution).
+Scripts can either be loaded each time before execution or only once (on application startup).
 This can be configured via property:

 - **script.always-reload**